hertzg/rtl_433_docker/README.md

 Next we need to start the container and share the `/dev/bus/usb/001/003` device to it using the `--device` or `-d` flag.

+**Note**: This device enumerator could (most likely will) change if you plug/unplug the device or the hub it's attached to, but in most cases if you use the bus path that was generated right after boot and leave the device untouched (don't re-plug) the device, the bus path might say the same. ([#14](https://github.com/hertzg/rtl_433_docker/issues/14))

 ```shell script
 pi@raspberry:~ $ docker run --device /dev/bus/usb/001/003 hertzg/rtl_433
 ```